kizunanocoin/docs/docs/commands/rpc-protocol.md

     In V21.0, when the optional **difficulty** is *not* given, **valid** is no longer included in the response.

     Use the new response fields **"valid_all"** and **"valid_receive"** taking into account the subtype of the block using this work value:

-    - **valid_all** validates at the current network difficulty.
-As soon as the node processes the first [epoch_2 block](/releases/network-upgrades#increased-work-difficulty), this difficulty is increased.
-    - **valid_receive** is completely accurate **only once the [epoch_2 upgrade](/releases/network-upgrades#increased-work-difficulty) is finished.** Until the upgrade is finished, it is only accurate if the account where this work will be used is already upgraded.
-The upgrade status of an account can be obtained from [account_info](#account_info).
-The account is upgraded if "account_version" is `"2"`.

 **Request:**
 ```json